Karol-Szykula/recrutation-random-user-api/README.md

 This is a recrutation task 1.
-Can be viewed on [recrutation-task-one.karol-szykula.surge.sh](recrutation-task-one.karol-szykula.surge.sh)
+Can be viewed on [http://recrutation-task-one.karol-szykula.surge.sh](http://recrutation-task-one.karol-szykula.surge.sh)

 ## Available Scripts